 Are you and your staff able to keep a cool, professional head when dealing with an angry customer?
 Study online and learn the skills necessary that make the difference between a customer who feels satisfied with the resolution and one who never wants to use your business again.
 This CPD Certified course on dealing with…

-To be successful in sales, you need to follow a step-by-step process.
+To be successful in sales, you need to identify an effective sales sequence that allows staff to follow a step-by-step process.
 Explore each of the necessary steps in action, tackle obstacles with confidence, and see how poor performance at any stage can jeopardise your success!

 Every customer is different!
-Explore how to approach a range of different challenging customer situations with a friendly, calm and professional manner, whether they are uncommunicative, in the wrong, indecisive, impolite or unfamiliar with your product or service.
+Explore how to approach a range of different situations involving challenging customers with a friendly, calm and professional manner, whether they are uncommunicative, in the wrong, indecisive, impolite or unfamiliar with your product or service.

 Can you turn a complaint into an opportunity?
 Discover how to adopt a positive attitude and fix the problem sensitively by following a systematic process.
 Learn how to avoid the pitfalls that delay resolution and how to look for the opportunities to create customer loyalty.

 Translate your product, service and organisation knowledge into sound advice and then give your full, individualised attention to your customers.
 Learn how to handle objections positively and professionally, seeking opportunities to provide enhanced customer service and increase customer value and loyalty.